 The Imperial soldiers all started to laugh.
-Afterwards, they gathered their prisoners, lashed all six to a single length of rope and marched them through the night back toward Bruma.
+Afterwards, they gathered their prisoners, lashed them to a single length of rope and marched them through the night back toward Bruma.

-Just before sunrise they met up with a larger force outside of city – in an Imperial camp hidden in a small glen to the southeast of the city.
+Just before sunrise they entered an Imperial camp hidden in a small glen to the north of Cheydinhal, not too far from Lake Arrius where the camp drew it water.
 It was close enough that they could react to any disturbance, but far enough away that he city’s residents were unaware of their presence.

 There they delivered the bandits and reported their findings to Legate Crassi Mantedus.
 Bastian paced the ground inside of the Legate’s huge tent as he delivered his report.

 “This group was six strong.
 All accounted for.
 The only problem is that there is more than just this group.
 They may be operating in every corner of Cyrodiil for all we know.
 But,” Bastian stopped and turned to look the Legate in the face, “they seem to all get paid by the same merchant in Bruma.
 He runs the tapestry shop in the market square.
-He may either be the leader or I would guess he knows who the leader is.
-I mean he has to get his and the bandit’s money from somewhere.”
+He may be the leader or, if not, possibly knows who the leader is.
+He has to get his and the bandit’s money from somewhere.”

 “Good work Rigel.”
 Legate Mantedus used his soldier’s proper first name.
 “You and your team have done well.
 I’ll dispatch an Infiltrator to learn more from this merchant.
 Tapestry shop you say?”